Soup Name: Chinese Yam with Apples and Corn in Chicken Broth (with Ginger)

 Wash and peel papaya skin, cut into large edible portions

-When the water boils, add in fish, fried ginger, octopus and papaya
+When the water boils, add in fish (inside a soup baggie to prevent the bones from disintegrating into the soup), fried ginger, octopus and papaya

 Boil on medium heat for 1.5 hours

-This tea is posted as a post natal/confinement tea and is drank only within the first 0-5 days of confinement to help eliminate the lochia (not going to go into detail what lochia is, but please google it if you’re not sure).
+This tea I drank as a confinement tea and within the first 0-5 days of confinement to help eliminate the lochia.
 It’s a simple tea with 3 ingredients (the meat is optional if you’re vegetarian) and very easy to make.
 It’s a sweet, slightly tart tea and must be drank hot/warm.
 It’s one of the better tasting teas I know available for confinement!
 You can boil a whole big batch for 5 days worth, refrigerate and then reheat when needed or boil fresh batches everyday.
 It is recommended to drink 1-2 glasses a day (depending if you’ve got other teas or soups already filling your tummy!).
 Do not add additives like sugar or salt.
 Keep it clean, light and natural.

 Pig’s Feet with Ginger in Black Vinegar, Ginger and Vinegar Trotter Soup, Pig’s Feet and Ginger Soup